eduvpn/documentation/API.md

 4. If you already have a cached version, verify the `seq` field of the new file is higher than the `seq` in the cached copy (see Caching section);
 5. Overwrite the cached version if appropriate.

+The `signed_at` key is just informative and cannot be relied on to be available.

 The public key that is currently used is `E5On0JTtyUVZmcWd+I/FXRm32nSq8R2ioyW7dcu/U88=`.
 This is a Base64-encoded [Ed25519](https://en.wikipedia.org/wiki/Curve25519) public key.